Class of 2018

 Class of 2019

 Luke Marsh 6-4 250 Jr DL Montague: One could make an argument that Montague, undefeated heading into their matchup with Muskegon Catholic, and not Ithaca is the state’s top team in Division 6.
 And the scary thing is the bulk of the roster’s talent will be back as it’s juniors.
 Among those is Marsh, a two-way tackle.
 On offense athletic enough to get out an interfere for big-play junior back Bryce “House” Stark and junior QB Sebastian Archer.
 Moves more like a tight end.
 Uses those same physical attributes to get to the quarterback.
-Do the potential to fit in at any of a couple positions on either side of the ball in college.
+Forces teams to run away from them.
+He has the potential to fit in at any of a couple positions on either side of the ball in college.

 Ali’vonta Wallace 6-1 210 Jr LB Muskegon: Doesn’t yet have the national recruiting pull of the Lake Area’s top 2010 linemen, but we’re not so sure Wallace still isn’t the top prospect in the 2019 class.
 He’s the leading tackler on not just the Lake Area’s but entire state’s No, 1 team.
 Looks to type with long arms, a big butt and moving smoothly up and down the line or closing up gaps.
 Not hard to imagine him putting on 25 pounds and still moving the same.
 A lot may depend on how he runs in the spring and summer to open up offers from the elite programs that recruit the Big Reds.